obs-info/obsinfox/README.md

 - `Fake News`: the article describes at least a false or exaggerated fact.

-Example: ``La 5G est le meilleur moyen de prendre le contrôle de votre esprit'' / ``5G is the best way to take control of your mind''.
+Example: "La 5G est le meilleur moyen de prendre le contrôle de votre esprit" / "5G is the best way to take control of your mind".

 - `Places, Dates, People`: the article mentions at least one place, date or person.